 Plant these bushes where the soil drainage is good.
 Other than requiring good drainage, Laurustinus shrubs are very tolerant of various soil types, including sand and even clay.

 Laurustinus are known to be drought tolerant, but the shrubs bloom more profusely with a little extra irrigation.
-And don’t forget to provide water during the months that follow planting.
+Don’t forget to provide water during the months that follow planting.

 Laurustinus Spring Bouquet

 The most popular cultivar of this viburnum is Laurustinus Spring Bouquet.
-This cultivar thrives in U.S. Department of Agriculture plant hardiness zones 8 through 10 in shade or sun.
+This cultivar thrives in USDA plant hardiness zones 8 through 10 in shade or sun.
 As previously stated, it is a dwarf cultivar.
-Each plant grows only to four feet tall, but can get as wide as it is tall.
+Each plant grows to only 4 feet tall (1 m.) but can get as wide as it is tall.